shippy6969/sign-in-canada_authenti-canada/en/maintenance.md

 ---
 # Upcoming Planned Maintenance

-## Saturday February 12, 2022 9:00PM to 9:15 PM EST
+## Saturday February 25, 2022 9:00AM to 10:00AM EST

-### Environments Affected:
+### Environments Affected

 * Client Acceptance Test
-* Production

 ### Description

-The TBS Enterprise Architecture and Infrastructure team will be performing corrective maintenance on the network security infrastructure used by Sign In Canada.
-During this time both the Client Acceptance Test and Production environments will not be accessible.

-The outage is expected to last approximately 10-15 minutes.
+The Sign In Canada team will be deploying a new release of the Sign In Canada platform (release 1.2.70) to the Client Acceptance Testing Environment this weekend.
+The installation is scheduled for 9AM Saturday morning and is expected to result in an outage of approximately 30 minutes.